wangtian24/tian-scripts/README.md

 ```sh
 poetry install --no-root
 ```

+If you get an error about `psycopg2`, installing postres fixes it. `brew install postgresql` and then rerun poetry.

 Once all the dependencies are installed, make a copy of the sample `.env.copy` environment and fill in the values: